WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 3. Use Text Summarisation API's to structure the above generated text into certain format, using prompt engineering if needed.
 4. The final output should be the prettified text.

+Note: The focus here is not the UI or the ML model.
+The UI can be kept relatively simple.
+The feature set can also be kept minimal by skipping authentication, state saving, etc. The usage of readily available APIs is encouraged and preferred over ML techniques.

 ### Bonus Feature:
 1. Create a Chrome extension for recording, enabling users to record from any browser tab.